Andrea Baronchelli

 I am a Professor of Complexity Science at City, University of London, and also the Token Economy theme lead at The Alan Turing Institute and a Research Associate at the UCL Centre for Blockchain Technologies.

-I study human behaviour and self-organisation in decentralised socio-technical systems.
-I use complex systems, network science, and machine learning to analyse large datasets, create mathematical models, and conduct experiments with human subjects.
+I investigate how people behave and organize themselves in decentralized socio-technical systems.
+I use complex systems, network science, and machine learning to analyze large datasets, develop mathematical models, and run experiments with human subjects.

 Mapping the NFT revolution